lhazlewood/scms/README.md

 Now that you've gotten your feet wet, here's what is going on:

-SCMS will produce a 1:1 recursive copy of the site in your source directory - `mysite` - to your specified destination directory.
-But during that process, it will render all Markdown files as HTML files using the specified Velocity template in `config.scms.groovy`.
+SCMS will produce a 1:1 recursive copy of the site in your source directory (the `mysite` directory above) to your specified destination directory (the `output` directory above).
+But during that process, it will render all Markdown files as HTML files using the specified Velocity template(s) in `config.scms.groovy`.

 As you can infer from `config.scms.groovy`, you can have multiple templates: for any file matching a particular pattern, you can apply a specific template for that file.
 Patterns are matched based on a 'first match wins' policy, so more